Campbell Kellaway

-Campbell Kellaway (born 1 November 2002) is a professional Australian cricketer who plays Australian domestic cricket for Victoria and the Melbourne Stars.
+Campbell James Kellaway (born 1 November 2002) is a professional Australian cricketer who plays Australian domestic cricket for Victoria and the Melbourne Stars.

 Cricket career

 Kellaway represented Australia at the 2022 ICC Under-19 Cricket World Cup and made his List A debut against Queensland in the Marsh One-Day Cup in November 2022.
 He then made his first class debut for Victoria on 24 November 2022, against Tasmania in the 2022–23 Sheffield Shield.
 He also signed with the Melbourne Stars, and made his debut against the Hobart Hurricanes in BBL 12 in December.

 In December 2022, Kellaway scored an unbeaten century for the Cricket Australia XI against a visiting South African side.

 Kellaway made 165 not out in Victoria's second innings of their final game of the 2024-25 Sheffield Shield season, to help the team to victory over Western Australia at the WACA Ground.

 Personal life

 Kellaway is the nephew of AFL footballers Andrew and Duncan Kellaway.